On $L^1$-approximation of groups: Introduction

 \begin{proposition} Let $\scG$ be a class as above, where $G_n$ are linear groups, and $\Gamma$ a finitely generated group.
 If $\Gamma$ is $\scG$-approximated and $\scG$-stable, then it is residually finite. \end{proposition} This implies that if one found a finitely generated group $\Gamma$ which is $\scG$-stable and not residually finite, then it is \emph{not} $\scG$-approximated.
 This line of proof was implemented first in \cite{DGLT} to give examples of non-Frobenius approximated groups, i.e. groups which are not $\mathscr G_2$-approximated.
 Following this breakthrough, Thom asked in his ICM address \cite[Question 3.11]{ThomICM} about all $1 \leq p \leq \infty$.
 In response, Lubotzky and Oppenheim \cite{LO} solved almost all cases and gave non-$\mathscr G_p$-approximated groups for $1 < p < \infty$.
 These examples are the so called "$\ell$-adic Deligne central extensions", see \cite[Section 5.2]{DGLT} for their construction.
 There are thus four cases left to handle: $p=1$, the Hamming distance on permutation groups, the HS-norm and the operator norm.

 We prove that $\ell$-adic Deligne central extensions are not $\mathscr G_1$-approximated, solving the case $p=1$ in Thom's question.
-Interestingly, our method is different from the previous works -- we manage to establish that these groups are not $\mathscr G_1$-approximated, without the need to show that they are $\mathscr G_1$-stable.
+Interestingly, our method is different from the previous works -- using a short argument, we manage to establish that these groups are not $\mathscr G_1$-approximated, without the need to show that they are $\mathscr G_1$-stable.
+The question of $\mathscr G_1$-stability for these groups remains open.

 With that said, this is only modest progress as the last three cases are the holy-grail of the subject: Groups which are $\scG_{\Hamm}$-approximated are called \emph{sofic}, the ones which are $\scG_{\HS}$-approximated are called \emph{hyperlinear} or \emph{Connes embeddable}, and the ones which are $\scG_{\op}$-approximated are called \emph{MF}\footnote{There are multiple, possibly inequivalent definitions for MF groups in the literature, this is the one introduced in \cite{CDE}, see \cite{Schaf} for the more C$^*$-algebraic one.}.
 Whether all groups are sofic, hyperlinear or MF are three major open problems in group theory.
 Given the previous works, it is natural to study whether the $\ell$-adic Deligne central extensions are the much desired \emph{concrete} counter examples to these three problems.
 The reader is referred to \cite{CL1, CL2, GT, CDL} for efforts to prove they are not sofic, and to \cite{Dog} for efforts to prove that \emph{real} Deligne central extensions are not hyperlinear.